 14. We the staff of Opera Lively reserve to ourselves the right to remove ANY content from the site for ANY reason (including, removing content for the sheer fact that it is utter nonsense even if it doesn't otherwise violate the terms of service), or to close, move, merge, or edit posts, threads, articles, blogs, personal profiles, signatures, or any other content posted or published on Opera Lively, and this is not negotiable.
 Again, the only remedy for this is the Contact Us form or a private message to the staff.
 An appeal may result in deleted content being restored, but again, the final decision is not subject to further challenge.

 15. Members in good standing are granted one and only one account.
-Multiple registrations from the same IP address are forbidden unless approved by the owner or the administrator in advance.
+Multiple registrations from the same IP address or use of a proxy IP address to hide the fact that a member registers more than one account, are forbidden unless approved by the administrator in advance.
 These approvals will be granted in certain special circumstances (two members of the same household, roommates, etc.).
-Attempts to defeat this rule will be severely curtailed, especially in the case of a member who is temporarily or permanently banned and then attempts to re-register under a different account.
+Attempts to defeat this rule will be severely curtailed, especially in the case of a member who is temporarily or permanently banned and/or has an account terminated and then attempts to re-register under a different account or different IP.
 We do have in most cases the capability of tracking the origin of an account, and violations of this rule may have unintended consequences (e.g., your IP may end up in databases of known trolls and spammers).
 Similarly, the phenomenon known as "cyber suicide" when a member who *wants* to be banned (often suffering from Internet addiction) posts porn in order to acquire the desirable ban, may result in unintended consequences as above.
+We also reserve to ourselves the right to terminate any account we suspect of being in violation of this rule, even in cases when absolute proof of the violation isn't possible: risks such as having the site invaded by spurious members hiding behind a proxy who might harm the site with malware or spam justify summary action even in the case of merely unproven suspicion given that such malicious members can harm the site quite significantly and rapidly if left unchecked.
+Sometimes an innocent member may fall as collateral damage of our fight against hackers - this is unfortunate but unavoidable.
+A member wrongly terminated, however, can use the Contact Us form to plead his/her case and to prove that our suspicions were groundless in which case we will apologize and reinstate the account.

 16. Opera Lively is under no obligation to delete accounts, profiles, blogs, threads, or posts, even when the authors request it.
 Accounts in general will not be deleted otherwise this would cause disruption in the sequence of posts in a thread.